 The church plant should preferably be bilingual offering weekly English as well as Dutch services.
 The church in Amersfoort would be part of an English speaking Diocese and Archdeaconry with strong ties to Holy Trinity Utrecht.
 Also in order to welcome expats and immigrants the language should be English.

 A large part of current members of HTC from Amersfoort are of Dutch origin and value the Dutch services at Holy Trinity.
 Should a choice be necessary the Amersfoort Taskforce (known as TACA) advises the plant should start in English and branch out into Dutch when required and possible.

 Aiming to become a self-supporting congregation and connection to Holy Trinity Church

-Where Amersfoort starts off as a daughter-church our aim is that it becomes a sister church.
+Where Amersfoort starts off as a daughter-church, our aim, in the coming years, is that it becomes a sister church.

 At first the new church in Amersfoort will start as a pioneer church supported from Holy Trinity Utrecht.
 Technically it will be a congregation within Holy Trinity led by a working team under the leadership of the Assistant Chaplain for Amersfoort.

 The hope and aim is that in time Amersfoort will flourish into a strong self-supporting Anglican church within our Diocese.
 However we hope that both congregations can remain connected and give each other mutual support.
 There are many personal bonds and the close distance between Utrecht and Amersfoort give ample opportunity for close relationships.
 Continued fellowship can be fostered through holding joint services, sharing activities and teaching, joint projects etc.